 You don’t have to send out a daily newsletter.
 Even weekly is not necessary.
 But it shouldn’t be less than once a month, otherwise you’ll be forgotten.
 Some recipients will then no longer know why they are receiving this email and, in the worst case, will mark it as spam.

 If you are completely new to this area, start small.
 Media offerings grow over time.
-It's perfectly fine to send an email with three content elements every two weeks or so.
+It’s perfectly fine to send an email with three content elements every fortnight or so.
 Relevance is much more important!
 Class instead of mass.

 3. the thing with the design of emails

 Another important element is the visual presentation of the emails.
 Pure text newsletters are hardly to be found today.
-Instead, similar to websites, they use photos, graphics, colors and fonts.
+Instead, similar to websites, photos, graphics, colours and fonts are used.

-There are many good arguments for this.
+There are many good arguments in favour of this.
 For example, you probably want your corporate identity to be reflected in the layout.
 In addition, graphics and photos attract more attention and can support an emotional appeal.

 The biggest problem is that the landscape of email clients is unfortunately extremely fragmented.
 In other words: while there is a fairly large foundation of generally available design options for browsers, this is unfortunately not the case for email.
 Gmail in the browser, Outlook on the PC or the Mail app on the iPhone can display the same email in very different ways.
 Sometimes so differently that it is barely usable.